 Q: What should I do if I think I have novel coronavirus?

-A: See a doctor immediately if you have:
+A: See a doctor or get tested immediately if you have:

 - travelled overseas in the past 14 days and are unwell with symptoms of novel coronavirus (COVID-19)